Bookkeeping

 Generating Financial Reports

 Produces reports like profit & loss statements and balance sheets.
+Helps in tracking business performance and making informed decisions.

 Ensuring Tax Compliance